bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/web-page.rst

    cursor shortly over one of the outgoing arrows of the element shows a tool tip that indicates the name of the corresponding link.

-Form Archive
-   Each page (including the forms located on it and the inputs of the user) are archived on the |ivy-engine|.
-The archived pages (forms) are associated with the running case and the running task and can be inspected (viewed) afterwards in the workflow user interface.

 Responsible Role
    Restricts the access to this dialog to the given role.